 NPDUIS Research Agenda

 The National Prescription Drug Utilization Information System (NPDUIS) is a research initiative established by federal, provincial, and territorial Ministers of Health in September 2001.
-Its purpose is to provide policy makers and public drug plan managers with critical analyses of price, utilization and cost trends so that Canada’s health care system has more comprehensive and accurate information on how prescription drugs are being used and on sources of cost pressures.
+It provides policy makers and public drug plan managers with critical analyses of price, utilization and cost trends so that Canada’s health care system has more comprehensive and accurate information on how prescription drugs are being used and on sources of cost pressures.

 New Drug Pipeline Monitor

 This annual report provides a forward-looking lens into emerging drugs that have the potential to significantly impact treatment management in specific therapeutic classes in Canada.
-Based on a proven algorithm, each year approximately 10 new drugs in Phase III clinical trials or under review by the US Food and Drug Administration (FDA) are selected for inclusion.
+Each year approximately 10 new drugs in Phase III clinical trials or under review by the US Food and Drug Administration (FDA) are selected for inclusion.
 A summary of the status of all drugs identified in previous editions is also included.
 This report aids in anticipating future drug launches and is of interest to Canadian and international audiences, including drug plan mangers, regulatory and health technology assessment bodies, researchers, and patients.

 Meds Entry Watch

-The top new drugs launched in Canadian and international markets are featured in this informative new PMPRB publication, which explores market entry dynamics from the perspective of availability, sales, launch sequence, market penetration, and price comparisons.
-Drugs of particular interest are highlighted in the report, including biologics, cancer treatments, and drugs that have received orphan designation and approval.
-The report provides an international context for drugs newly launched in Canada and identifies new international launches that have the potential to enter the Canadian market.
-This information will support policy makers and other stakeholders in anticipating the availability of new drug therapies and their associated cost pressures based on international experience.
+The top new drugs launched in Canadian and international markets are featured in this PMPRB publication that explores market entry dynamics from the perspective of availability, sales, launch sequence, market penetration, and price comparisons.
+This information supports policy makers and other stakeholders in anticipating the availability of new drug therapies and their associated cost pressures based on international experience.